Wilt Chamberlain: Love life

 Although Chamberlain was shy and insecure as a teenager, he later became known for his womanizing.
 According to his lawyer Seymour Goldberg, "Some people collect stamps, Wilt collected women".
 Swedish Olympic high jumper Annette Tånnander, who met Chamberlain when he was 40 and she was 19, said he was a pick-up artist who was extremely confident yet respectful, saying: "I think Wilt hit on everything that moved ... he never was bad or rude".
 Los Angeles Times columnist David Shaw said Chamberlain was "rude and sexist toward his own date, as he usually was" during a dinner with Shaw and his wife; he added at one point Chamberlain left the table to get the telephone number of an attractive woman at a nearby table.

 In Chamberlain's second book A View from Above, he claimed to have had sex with 20,000 women.
 According to his contemporary Rod Roddewig, Chamberlain documented his love life using a Day-Timer.
 Every time Chamberlain had sex with a different woman, he put a check in his Day-Timer.
-Over a ten-day period, there were 23 checks in the book; a rate of 2.3 women per day.
+Over a ten-day period, there were 23 checks in the book.
 Chamberlain halved that number to be conservative and to correct for degrees of variation.
 He then multiplied that number by the number of days he had been alive and subtracted 15 years, giving him the 20,000 number.

 In response to public backlash regarding his promiscuity, Chamberlain later said: "the point of using the number was to show that sex was a great part of my life as basketball was a great part of my life.
 That's the reason why I was single."
 In a 1999 interview shortly before his death, Chamberlain regretted not having explained the sexual climate at the time of his promiscuity and warned other men who admired him for it, saying: "With all of you men out there who think that having a thousand different ladies is pretty cool, I have learned in my life I've found out that having one woman a thousand different times is much more satisfying".
 Chamberlain also said he never came close to marrying and had no intention of raising any children.

 In 2015, a man named Aaron Levi claimed to be Chamberlain's son based on non-identifying papers from his adoption and information from his biological mother.
 Chamberlain's sister refused to provide DNA evidence for testing, so Levi's claim has not been conclusively proved.